Imperial Orcs military concerns

 The Winter Sun

-Today the Winter Sun is the more politically active of the two Imperial Orcs armies, but it is also the army most likely to use magic in pursuit of their goals.
+Today the Winter Sun is the more politically active of the two Imperial Orc armies, but it is also the army most likely to use magic in pursuit of their goals.
 They garner favours, both through military aid and careful use of their magical resources.
-More warcasters and oathwrights fight under the banners of the Winter Sun than the Summer Storm, and they have more Preachers.
+More warcasters and oathwrights fight under the banners of the Winter Sun than the Summer Storm, and they have more preachers.

 The Summer Storm

-This army was formed from orcs who had originally been slaves in Dawn, The Marches and the southern and eastern cities of The League.
-Their uprising had taken part in the rich heartlands of the Empire, and they did not need to deal with the harsh northern climate that troubled orcs in Varushka, Wintermark and Highguard.
-They also tended to be better equipped; they were more able to loot weapons and armour, and were in a good position to deal with the 'war profiteers' from The Brass Coast and League cities.
-Perhaps just as importantly, the southern slaves were often surprisingly well versed in tactics, subterfuge and trade than their northern cousins - many more of them had spent their time as bodyguards, bouncers or gladiators than in the north.
+This army was formed from orcs who had originally been slaves in Dawn, the Marches, and the southern and eastern cities of The League.
+Their uprising had taken part in the rich heartlands of the Empire, and they did not need to deal with the harsh northern climate that troubled orcs in Varushka, Wintermark, and Highguard.
+They also tended to be better equipped; they were more able to loot weapons and armour, and were in a good position to deal with the 'war profiteers' from the Brass Coast and League cities.
+Perhaps just as importantly, the southern slaves were often surprisingly more well-versed in tactics, subterfuge, and trade than their northern cousins - many more of them had spent their time as bodyguards, bouncers, or gladiators than in the north.

 Today the Summer Storm pride themselves on their military acumen.
 They are the hammer of the Imperial Orcs, well armed and armoured, versed in strategy and tactics, and supported by cunning bonesetters and thief-takers.
 They tend to be richer in terms of wealth and crafted items, and the first smiths and artisans were part of the Summer Storm.